anshuthopsee/nse-oi-visualizer/README.md

 ## NSE OI VISUALIZER & STRATEGY-BUILDER

 A simple React application inspired by [Sensibull](https://www.sensibull.com/), that visualizes real-time Open Interest data and Option Strategy Profit and Loss (WIP) for Indian Benchmark Indices and F&O stocks.
 The app fetches data from NSE API to show OI bar plots and Strategy Payoff line plots.
-The data is auto-updated at 3-minute intervals, precisely at times when the minutes are divisible by 3.
+The data is auto-updated at 3-minute intervals.
 Frontend is made with React, Material UI, Redux and D3.
 Backend is made with NodeJS.
 (Note: The app is work in progress).

 ## Demo
 ![Usage Demo](frontend/demo/nse-oi-visualizer-demo.gif)